fraimondo/cudaica/README.md

 ###Advanced configurations options
 Additionaly, when configuring the source code, the following options can be passed to the configure script:
-* `–with-cuda`: Use specified path as cuda base directory.
+* `–-with-cuda`: Use specified path as cuda base directory.
 Example: `–with-cuda=/opt/cuda`.
 Default: `/usr/local/cuda`.
-* `–with-cuda-arch`: Generate cudaica for the specified cuda compute capability.
+* `–-with-cuda-arch`: Generate cudaica for the specified cuda compute capability.
 Options are:
   * 11 = Compute Capability 1.1
   * 12 = Compute Capability 1.2
   * 13 = Compute Capability 1.3